menu

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Gilmore has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Gilmore has few renters and college students.
 But the biggest reason it is quieter in Gilmore than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Gilmore may be for you.

-The citizens of Gilmore have a very low rate of college education: just 8.96% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Gilmore has a very low overall level of education: only 8.96% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Gilmore in 2022 was $19,800, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $79,200 for a family of four.